 Set Time Targets and Time Limits

 A time limit is a set amount of time you designate for completing a specific task.
-You could for instance specify that you will complete a task within an hour.
-This might require setting a timer for 60 minutes and then having it countdown to zero.
-As a result you will be forced to think and work quickly during that hour without distractions in order to get the job done.
+You could, for instance, specify that you will complete a task within an hour.
+This might require setting a timer for 60 minutes and then have it countdown to zero.
+As a result, you will be forced to think and work quickly during that hour without distractions in order to get the job done.